shersaave55/CP-prework-swift/README.md

 4) Flora
   -  Cute way to see that the longer you study for the growth of the plant is shown
   -  Able to contribute/donate to special funds for better sustainability

+5) BeReal
+  - really fun way of staying in touch with friends by sharing photos of the moment
+  - Memories being saved comes in handy when doing an instagram recap/photo board

+# App Idea
+A potential app that i want to create is a mix of the spotify and flora app.
+I want people to be able to listen to their favorite music and then once they reach the end of their playlist, they can share a moment (taking a selfie) with their friends or alone.
+If they decide to share the photo publicly using a hashtag to contribute to one of the enviormental causes (the share is a donation to the organization).
+If they dont  decide to share the app then they can simply take their photo and save it.

+The overall idea is to provide a fun expirience for the user while also providing an incentive of contributing to the good of nature.
+The implementation of this is definelty a mix of spotify, flora and BeReal.
+These three apps would be the groundwork for inspiration.